randomlogin/sane/README.md

 ### DNSSEC
 Another extension from the certificate contains DNSSEC verifiation chain.
 Its verification is done locally using [getdns](https://getdnsapi.net/), it does not call any resolvers.

+### External service

+It allows the owner of the website not to update their ceritificate each week with the new proofs, but

 ### Browser settings